Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Introduction

 \subsection{Outline}

 In Section~\ref{sec:core-models}, we precisely define the optimization problems that we are aiming to solve.
 We start with core models and describe our approach to enforcing contiguity before explaining the nonconvex objectives of interest.
-In Section~\ref{sec:single-ratio}, we analyze different techniques for addressing nonlinear representation objectives with a single ratio.
-In Section~\ref{sec:multi-ratios}, we expand the ideas from the previous sections to apply to representation objectives with multiple ratios.
-We provide some tables of computations in Section~\ref{sec:Computations-and-Conclusions} before delivering our conclusions In Appendix~\ref{sec:computations}, we compile the best bounds found for each objective on the instance classes and provide more details on our computational experiments.
+In Section~\ref{sec:MILP-relaxations}, we present mixed-integer linear programming (MILP) relaxations and approximations based on graph and hypograph formulations.
+In Section~\ref{sec:single-ratio}, we analyze some common techniques for addressing nonlinear representation objectives with a single ratio.
+In Section~\ref{sec:LogSize-single-ratio}, we expand our scope to include more abstract methods which encode similar approximations using only a logarithmic number of binary variables.
+In Section~\ref{sec:extra-bounds}, we discuss methods for improving bounds as a pre-processing step and in the form of cuts.
+In Section~\ref{sec:multi-ratios}, we expand the ideas from the previous sections to apply to Political Representation objectives with multiple ratios.
+We provide some tables of computations in Section~\ref{sec:Computations-and-Conclusions} before delivering our conclusions.
+In Appendix~\ref{sec:computations}, we compile the best bounds found for each objective on the instance classes and provide more details on our computational experiments.